indigophillips/Forms-for-redux/README.md

-# react-redux-form-demo
+# React Redux Form (RRF) Demo

-Form handling with react-redux-form.
+Form handling with RRF.
 Note that there is a repo with examples of non-Redux form handling at https://github.com/dev-academy-challenges/react-form-demo.

 ## Install & run